 If you are not ready to join the ranks of physichally exhausted, extension cord bereft homeowners, you have come to the right place.
 Cordless hedge trimmers have gained a lot of popularity in recent years, and for good reason.
 However, choosing the right one for you can be easier said than done.

 With you and your neighbors in mind, we have produced a list of the 9 best cordless hedge trimmers available.
 Our reviews will give you all the details you need—plus a buyer’s guide—to have you trimming your hedges with ease in no time.
 We’ve compared these units for cutting power, battery life, weight, noise, durability and vibration—saving you the effort.
-Read on for in-depth reviews on the top 9 cordless hedge trimmers.
+Read on for in-depth cordless hedge trimmer reviews so you can make the best choice.

 |Best Overall||BLACK+DECKER LHT2436||

 |Premium Choice||Dewalt DCHT820P1||

 1. Black + Decker 40V Cordless Hedge Trimmer – Best Overall

 The Black + Decker 40V MAX is by far the best cordless hedge trimmer available.
 It has a 40-volt lithium-ion battery that fully charges in about an hour, and runs continuously for up to an hour and 20 minutes—which is equivalent to 6,000 square feet. of trimming per charge.

 This steel bladed trimmer will surprise you with what it can handle.
 You will easily be able to cut through ¾-inch thick branches with its dual-action 24-inch blade.
 At 2400 SPM, it can cut through bamboo.
 The double-sided blades are also rust-resistant for less maintenance.